-However, if the water's edge election was eliminated completely - not just narrowed by the changes in provisions described above - additional revenue to the state is estimated to be 4 or 5 times those amounts estimated, or in the \$8-\$13 million range.
-This estimate, which is based upon audit experience, may be conservative in light of the fact that the number of water's edge filers has almost doubled over the last six years.
+However, if the water's edge election was eliminated completely - not just narrowed by the changes in provisions described above - additional revenue to the state is estimated to be four or five times those amounts estimated, or in the \$8 million-\$13 million range.
+This estimate, which is based upon audit experience, may be conservative, as the number of water's edge filers has almost doubled over the last 6 years.